Important Facts:

 • Common Proposed Bond-Funded Projects for security + safety inside and outside of school buildings, based on the expert recommendations, include:

-• Secure entrance vestibule
+• Secure entrance vestibules

 • Interior and exterior doors and hardware upgrades